OshadhaLakshan/LUDO/README.md

-# 🎲 LUDO for UCSC - SDL2 Edition
+# 🎲 LUDO like UCSC - SDL2 Edition

 A custom-built **LUDO game written in C using SDL2**, tailored for the University of Colombo School of Computing (UCSC).
 This is a fully playable, GUI-based board game with support for player movement, captures, and winning conditions.